Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Requirements

 * Call of Duty: Modern Warfare 2 game files properly set up for IW4x (Steam version is recommended)
-* A working IW4x installation (see this repo for instructions: https://github.com/iw4x/launcher)
+* A working IW4x installation (see this repo for the IW4x launcher, place this in your working MW2 game installation folder and run the .exe: https://github.com/iw4x/launcher)
 * 7-Zip, WinRAR, or another archive tool

 ## Installation